 As I’ve said many times, gymnastic jumping is the best tool available to improve your horse’s performance and your position.
-So this month, as you’re hurrying to get ready for the holidays, I thought it would be a good time to review one of my favorite gymnastic exercises.
+Here is one of my favorite gymnastic exercises.

 WHAT: A “bounce” gymnastic where your horse will land over one element and then jump another obstacle without taking a stride between them.